34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Glutes & External Obliques

 The Supine Twist is the perfect stretch for everyone who is trying their best to manage Sciatic Pain.
 Lie flat on the back and move one leg across your body.
 Rotate your gaze gradually and move your upper body in the other direction.
-The most important aspect of this stretch is to use your breath for opening up your rib cage, the sacroiliac joint, and the hip area without causing excess pressure on your lower back.
+The most important aspect of this stretch is to use your breath to open up your rib cage, the sacroiliac joint, and the hip area without causing excess pressure on your lower back.

-If the stretch seems to be hard, you could stack both the knees on one another.
+If the stretch seems to be hard, you could stack both knees on one another.
 When you enter this position, there will be much more than a stretch on your upper spine when your knees are in a higher position.
 There will be more stretching on your lumbar spine when your knees are in a lower position.

 27. Lateral Flexion with a Dowel